ratschlab/rIQC/docs/installation.rst

    Stable release
    --------------

-   To install m53, run this command in your terminal:
+   To install rIQC, run this command in your terminal:

    .. code-block:: console

-       $ pip install m53
+       $ pip install riqc

-   This is the preferred method to install m53, as it will always install the most recent stable release.
+   This is the preferred method to install riqc, as it will always install the most recent stable release.

    If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.